isomerpages/nlb-biblioasia/index.md

       url: /videos/eat-more-wheat-campaign/
       image: "/images/Videos: From Book to Cook/Milk Noodle Soup pg 18-19.jpg"
       alt: Singapore’s old recipes
   - infopic:
-      title: A Grand Piano's Chequered History
-      subtitle: Arts
-      description: A grand piano that was to be the pride of Singapore failed to silence its critics.
-The odds, however, were always against it.
-      button: A New Lease of Life
-      url: /vol-19/issue-3/oct-dec-2023/chappell-steinway-piano/
-      image: /images/Vol 19 Issue 3/2 Grand Piano/hungarian pianist.jpg
-      alt: Image alt text
-  - infopic:
       title: Stone Tools in Singapore
       subtitle: Podcast